-Troubleshooting errors that occur when enabling CDF for an environment
+Troubleshooting errors that occur when enabling DataFlow for an environment fails

-Learn how to recognize and correct common errors that occur when you are enabling CDF for an environment.
+Learn how to recognize and correct common errors that occur when you are enabling Cloudera DataFlow (CDF) for an environment.

 When you enable DataFlow for an existing CDP environment, CDP creates the required infrastructure in your cloud environment and installs core CDP services as well as the DataFlow software in the Kubernetes cluster.
 The enablement process can be divided into three parts: